Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-cluster-creation-create-template.md

 }
 ```

-#### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Adicionar as informações do certificado ao recurso de Cluster Service Fabric
+#### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Adicione a informação do certificado ao recurso de cluster service Fabric

 ```json
 {